Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

     .local.pcfdev.io
 ```

-All service brokers start off as private, we need to make it public.
+All service brokers start off as private; you need to make it public.

 ```bash
     cf enable-service-access contrast-security-service-broker